aj-naik/aj-naik/README.md

 - 🥅 2021 Goals: Learn more about MLOps and deploy ML models.
 Most of the ML projects live and die in a Jupyter notebook.
 Getting code into production is one of the most important aspects in ML I am interested in working on.
 - 💬 Things that fascinate me: The Universe, History, Philosophical debates on morals and ethics, Law

 - ⚡ Fun fact: I am a huge History nerd!
-Love playing guitar and video games.
-Also Food.
-I mean...
-Who doesn't like good food? xD
+Love playing guitar and video games and food

 <h2 align="center">My Tech Stack:</h2>